microsoft/code-with-engineering-playbook/docs/UI-UX/recommended-technologies.md

 > TypeScript is JavaScript with syntax for types.
 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 > [typescriptlang.org](https://www.typescriptlang.org/)

-TypeScript is highly recommended for all new web application projects.
+TypeScript is __highly recommended__ for all new web application projects.
 The stability it provides for teams is unmatched, and can make it easier for folks with C# backgrounds to work with web technologies.

 There are many ways to integrate TypeScript into a web application.
 The easiest way to get started is by reviewing the [TypeScript Tooling in 5 Minutes](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html) guide from the official TypeScript docs.
 The other sections on this page contain information regarding integration with TypeScript.

 ## React

-React is a framework developed and maintained by Facebook.
-React is used throughout Microsoft and has a vast open source community.
+React is a framework developed and maintained by Meta (Formerly Facebook).
+React is used throughout Microsoft's product stack and has a vast open source community.

 ### Documentation & Recommended Resources